Troubleshooting¶

 serverUrl

-is configured correctly and initialized properly.
+is configured correctly, and initialized correctly.
 In debug mode, check the synchronization logs in Android Logcat or iOS Xcode Console. -

-Check if Datakit is uploading data to the corresponding workspace and if it is in an offline state.
+Check if datakit is uploading data to the corresponding workspace and if it is offline.
 This can be confirmed by logging into Guance and checking the "Infrastructure".

 Data Loss¶